Photos - Image Formats (JPG, TIFF, RAW)

 HEIF (available on iPhone 7 and newer) is a more modern JPG that Apple uses by default now.
 A major benefit of this format is that it uses less space on your phone.
 If you don't see HEIF as an option in the top toolbar, go to the app Settings → Standard image format → and select High Efficiency (HEIF).

-TIFF (available with the Pro upgrade) is a lossless file format that will take up much more space than JPG and HEIF.
+TIFF is a lossless file format that will take up much more space than JPG and HEIF.
 The advantage here is that very little compression is applied, so the end result may allow for a little bit better editing and higher resolution prints.

 Now, let’s talk about RAW.

-Available with the Pro upgrade, on iPhone SE, 6S, 6S Plus, and newer.
+Available on iPhone SE, 6S, 6S Plus, and newer.

 One very important aspect to know is the difference between processed and unprocessed photos.
 By default, we deliver processed photos, similar to the native app.
 This means that between capturing a photo and it being saved to your Camera Roll, Apple applies some edits behind-the-scenes to make the photo look more appealing.
 Unprocessed photos are not like this--they are taken from the sensor with very little correction done to them and delivered to you in a DNG file format, also known as a RAW photo.